-Although Dick passed on in 2012, his family continues to run Barker-Ewing following the highest of standards that Dick originally set.
+Although Dick passed away in 2012, his family continues to run Barker-Ewing Scenic following the legendarily high standards that Dick originally set.

 My father, Dick Barker, died early in the morning on Monday, July 23, 2012.
 He was truly one of the “Legends of the Snake”; he was the man who pioneered the 10 mile Deadman’s Bar to Moose float trip 50 years ago.

 He started Barker-Ewing Float Trips with then partner Frank Ewing.
 Even though he had long ago stopped guiding commercial floats down the river himself, he had still been able to take the oars in August of 2011 (at age 74) during the annual Snake River Funds “Legends” trip.
-He was a true Master of the oars, and even pioneered a new channel during high water 2 years ago.
-He had a talent for reading water like no-one else I have ever seen.
+He was a true Master of the oars, and even pioneered a new channel during high water two years ago.
+He had a talent for reading water like no one else I have ever seen.